kostiantyn-nemchenko/ansible-role-patroni/README.md

   _This role requires root privileges, so tell ansible to use `become: true` in any [convenient way](http://docs.ansible.com/ansible/latest/become.html) for you._

-- **etcd endpoint**
+- **etcd or consul endpoint**

-  _This role temporary supports only etcd as distributed configuration store.
-Integration with other DCSs like Consul or ZooKeeper is on the way._
+  _Temporary there is no support of ZooKeeper as distributed configuration store._

 - **PostgreSQL server**